Excerpts of transcripts between Trump and press on Air Force One

 (CNN)The following are excerpts of White House transcripts of a conversation between President Donald Trump and the press on July 12 aboard Air Force One.
-They were previously off-the-record, but the White House has chosen to release these excepts to the public.
+They were previously off-the-record, but the White House has chosen to release these excerpts to the public.
 Read them below:

 Previously off-the-record White House transcript